detsutut/shinyDBNet/README.md

 The metod used to perform this conditional probability queries it logic sampling, used to generate random samples conditional on the evidence.
 More information on logic sampling can be found [here](https://www.bnlearn.com/documentation/man/cpquery.html).

-## Development, Testing and Deployment

-WORK IN PROGRESS.

 ## Example: the Asia dataset

 Here we will learn a DBN from a small synthetic data set \[Lauritzen and Spiegelhalter, 1988\] about lung diseases (tuberculosis, lung cancer or bronchitis) and visits to Asia.
 This example can be found on Scutari's [bnlearn webpage](https://www.bnlearn.com/documentation/man/asia.html) too.